Leave us a message...

 A few important points to note about binding the T87RF as a ‘sensor’ when controlling a room with HR92’s.
 If you bind any external sensor and adjust parameter 7 on the HR92 to 7.1 to show the actual temperature in the room, the HR92 will display the temperature of the T87RF instead of the temperature sensed by the HR92 - this does cause confusion and phone calls from customers stating the HR92's temperature display has 'jumped' to 30 degrees as they are holding the T87RF in their hand!

-The HR91 Radiator Controller is a wireless digital radiator controller.
-Unlike the HR92, the HR91 has a simple LED user display which displays its function and faults.
-Unfortunately the guide provided with the product isn't great, but there is a better overview document of the HR91 Radiator Controller which can be downloaded here (HR91 Radiator FAQ's).
+The HR91 Radiator Controller is a simplified wireless digital radiator controller for the evohome system.
+Ideal for kids bedrooms, behind beds/sofas/radiator covers (where a separate sensor such as T87RF is used for room temperature control) and commercial environments.
+The main differences when compared to the HR92 Radiator Controller is that the HR91 doesn't have a display screen, doesn't have a local override adjustment dial and doesn't have the parameter/settings available directly on the device, like the HR92 does.
+The HR91 has a simple LED user display which displays its function and faults.
+Unfortunately the user guide provided with the product isn't great, but there is a better overview document of the HR91 Radiator Controller which can be downloaded here (HR91 Radiator FAQ's).
 The HR91 Radiator Controller has two buttons.
 The one on the left is the 'override' button, and the one on the right is the 'status' button.
 It also has a locking bezel at the bottom of the radiator controller.
-We have produced a HR91 help video which we will provide a link to shortly.

 That is all for now.
 I will keep updating this section as an when I have things I think are important, but any technical support please see our contact us page or take a look at our forum - http://theevohomeshopforum.co.uk/!